total-rehab/docs/docs/tasks.md

 Effectively, a user will progress to the next day only after they have completed one or more tasks for the previous day.
 :::

+## Priority

+Tasks can be sorted in the app according to the number entered in the "Priority" field.
+Numbers are sorted in descending order, so a task with a priority of 2 will be placed above one with a priority of 1 (all tasks have a priority of 1 by default).